teresa-le/Superstore_Analysis/README.md

 ## Purpose

-The purpose of this analysis is to analyze the Superstore data using data visualization and association rules learning to discover products that customers tend to purchase together and uncover trends related to sales and profits to help Superstore make decisions regarding related to their products and pricing strategy.
+The purpose of this analysis is to use data visualization and association rules learning to discover products that Superstore customers tend to purchase together and uncover trends related to sales and profits to help Superstore make decisions regarding related to their products and pricing strategy.

 ## Results